TEC-FPS/Fractal-Physics-Sandbox/README.md

 TEC-FPS is an open-source Fractal Physics Sandbox dedicated to developing dynamic environments that allow for organically emerging functions.
 It is currently (and forever will be) free to download in the official TEC-FPS Discord (https://discord.gg/TyYwbefE).

+Ensure you have Python, numpy, scipy, and pygame installed.

 -----------------Current Features-----------------------